MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 For information on the configuration of emergency locations, see [Manage emergency locations](add-change-remove-emergency-location-organization.md).

-## Step 5: If you're using a resource account with Calling Plan service number, assign Pay-As-You-Go Calling Plan to the resource account and fund it
+## Step 5: Configure resource accounts with service numbers

 ### Using a Calling Plan service number